huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Enrich Security Events with Geographic Data

-After importing the watchlist, Kusto Query Language (KQL) was used to correlate failed login events with the GeoIP database using the `ipv4_lookup()` function.
+The `ipv4_lookup()` function was used to correlate failed login events with the GeoIP watchlist, adding geographic information to each attacker IP.

-This enrichment process transforms raw IP addresses into actionable threat intelligence by identifying the geographic origin of each attack.

 ```kql
 let GeoIPDB_FULL = _GetWatchlist("geoip");